znewsham/observe-mongo/README.md

 - `ordered` - whether or not the callbacks are "ordered", by default this will be determined by the callbacks provided.
 - `clone` - an implementation of clone, defaults to `JSON.parse(JSON.stringify(...))` - but this could be `EJSON`
 - `equals` - as with `clone`
-- `transform` - an arbitrary transformation, likely the one on the cursor itself.
+- `transform` - an arbitrary transformation, likely the one on the cursor itself - only used for `observe`.
 - `driverClass` - by default you get a polling driver - but there's one available that's compatible with redis-oplog.
 - `multiplexerId` - Like Meteor, we'll reuse the multiplexer to reduce memory usage, this defaults to a random ID, but it can be configured to dedupe based on the cursor description.
+- `retainCursorMap` - Cloning a mongo cursor loses the map function.
+If the cursor exposes a `_mapTransform` getter, should it be used - defaults to `true`
+- `cloneCursor` - defaults to `true`
+- `nonMutatingCallbacks` - By default arguments will be cloned before being sent to the handles.
+Unless you provide `nonMutatingCallbacks: true`.
+- `suppressInitial` - will skip the initial doc adds and will just observe changes from this point forwards.

 ### Redis-oplog